-How To Travel With Your Bestie And Not Want To Kill Each Other
+How To Travel With Your Bestie Without Wanting To Kill Each Other

-Travelling with your best friend may seem like a good idea at the time – you’ve known them forever, you get along great and you’re so alike that you’re almost interchangeable – but you really can have too much of a good thing.
-Your dream friend-cation can quickly turn into a nightmare if you’re not on the same page when it comes to key things, like if they spent two hours getting ready every morning while you’re sitting ready by the door with a case of the eye-rolls, stinging to get out there and explore.
+Travelling with your best friend may seem like a good idea – you’ve known them forever, you get along great and you’re so alike that you’re almost interchangeable – but you really can have too much of a good thing.
+Your dream friend-cation can quickly turn into a nightmare if you’re not on the same page when it comes to key things, like if they spent two hours getting ready every morning while you’re waiting by the door, stinging to get out there and explore.

 Discuss your budgets beforehand.
-I’ve heard of more than one friendship go down in flames after a certified camper/hostel expert paired up with a five-star luxe-lover and attempted to negotiate Europe with completely different ideas of what travel actually is.
-Make sure you figure out what each of you considers a realistic daily budget, what standard of accommodation you want to stay in and what happens if you run out of money, and always be honest about your budget when you’re on the road.
+More than one friendship has gone down in flames after a certified camper paired up with a five-star luxe-lover and attempted to negotiate Europe with completely different ideas of what travel actually is.
+Make sure you figure out what each of you considers a realistic daily budget, what standard of accommodation you want to stay in and what happens if you run out of money.
+And always be honest about your budget when you’re on the road.

-My bestie and I came to an agreement after a super-grumpy-non-morning-person (me) lashed out during a disturbingly cheery 4am wakeup call from an eternally effervescent early-bird (her) – the ‘time out’ safe word.
-Basically, you pick a word without personal meaning (Banana!
+My bestie and I came to an agreement after a super-grumpy-non-morning-person (me) lashed out during a disturbingly cheery 4am wakeup call from an eternally effervescent early-bird (her) – the ‘time-out’ safe word.
+Basically, pick a word without personal meaning (Banana!
 Tulip!
 Parrot!) and when one person says it, it means they need quiet time.
-It’s not personal, it’s not a fight – it’s just a time out.
+It’s not personal, it’s not a fight – it’s just a time-out.
 It saved more than one tired/hangry/frustrated fight over nothing, and actually often ended up in a giggle.

-Resentment is a bitch, and the last thing you want to do is hold something against your bestie for the rest of time because you didn’t get to see #32 on your bucket list due to his/her disinterest.
+Resentment is a bitch, and the last thing you want to do is hold something against your bestie for all time because you didn’t get to see everything on your bucket list due to his or her disinterest.
 It’s OK to go it alone – simply explain that it’s what you came here for and it’s not personal.
-Perhaps even find something that you think they’d love to do at the same time that you’re not particularly interested in.
+Perhaps you could even find something that you think they’d love to do at the same time that you’re not particularly interested in.
 It also gives you a well-needed break from each other, even if you’re getting along swimmingly.

 Sometimes travel brings the best and the worst out of people, and that’s OK.
 The best tip is to be honest – even if you think it might hurt the other person.
-In the long run, you’ll be better off having a frank conversation about your issues rather than passive-aggressively hating each other for the next six weeks on your once-in-a-lifetime vacay.
-At the same time, you have to accept each other’s differences, put aside the small stuff, and make sure you both get an amazing experience out of it.
+In the long run, you’re better off having a frank conversation about your issues rather than hating on each other for the majority of your once-in-a-lifetime vacay.
+At the same time, you have to accept each other’s differences, put aside the small stuff, and make sure you both have an amazing experience.
 After all, this is a holiday with your bestie – it’s what dreams are made of.